winniebahati/STRIDEvsSTRIDE/README.md

 ### Available material for replication
 To aide in the replication, we have made available the following materials;
-1. Scenario descriptions, with a sequence diagram and a data flow diagram
-2. List of threats, one from the Kubernetes scenario and one from the GitHub scenario
+1. Case description- homesys
+2. Snmple DFD from each treatment group (per-element and per-interaction)
-3. Sample entry questionnaire
+3. Sample CSV templete
-4. Sample participants report and exit questionnaire
-5. python notebook
+4. Python notebook

 ## How to cite us
 To be updated